viksicom/command_line_files/README.md

    * `slice` - can be used to identify how many command line parameters to skip.
 Default: 2 ("node" and your_script_name.js)
    * `files` - when true, will include valid filenames, assuming `validate` is true.
 Default: true
    * `dirs` - if true, will include valid directories, assuming `validate` is true.
 Default: false
+   * `scanDirs` - when true and directory entered on command line, will recursively scan this directory for files and sub-directories, to include them into result set.
+Default: true
    * `filesList` - when provided, utility will use this list instead of looking for command line arguments.

 ## Windows